republik/plattform/src/components/Typography/docs.md

   </Editorial.P>
   <Editorial.Subhead>The quick brown fox jumps over the lazy dog</Editorial.Subhead>
   <Editorial.P>
     The bedding was hardly able to cover it and seemed ready to slide off any moment.
-His many legs, pitifully thin compared with the size of the rest of him, waved about helplessly as he looked.
-"What's happened to me?" he thought.
+His many legs, pitifully thin compared with the size of the rest of him, waved about helplessly as he looked. «What's happened to me?» he thought.
 It wasn't a dream.
   </Editorial.P>
   <Editorial.P>
      His room, a proper human room although a little too small, lay peacefully between its four familiar walls.
 One morning, when Gregor Samsa woke from troubled dreams, he found himself transformed in his bed into a horrible vermin.